-3. The currency exchange rate's exposure with respect to our U.S. market: This con- (3) The foreign siders whether the euro exchange rate changes (and with it your dollar receipts) systematically when the U.S. stock market changes.
+- Х - 3.
+The currency exchange rate's exposure with respect to our U.S. market: This considers whether the euro exchange rate changes (and with it your dollar receipts) systematically when the U.S. stock market changes.

 For example, if financial asset markets and currency exchange rates tend to move together, you will need to adjust the beta upward.
 If every time the Spd moves up, the euro appreciates, and every time the Spd moves down, the euro depreciates, then any Spd fluctuations will be amplified in the value of the project through the currency channel.